age2001/odin-SignUpForm/README.md

 # odin-SignUpForm
+### You can see my version [here](https://age2001.github.io/odin-SignUpForm/)

-### Mini project from The Odin Project curriculum to replicate the following [account creation](https://cdn.statically.io/gh/TheOdinProject/curriculum/5f37d43908ef92499e95a9b90fc3cc291a95014c/html_css/project-sign-up-form/sign-up-form.png) page.
+### Mini project from The Odin Project curriculum to replicate the following [account creation](https://cdn.statically.io/gh/TheOdinProject/curriculum/5f37d43908ef92499e95a9b90fc3cc291a95014c/html_css/project-sign-up-form/sign-up-form.png) page/image.

 - This project taught me about creating forms, using the HTML label and input tags inside of forms, and linking buttons correctly to forms for submissions.